josephmjoy/robotics/java_robotutils/README.md

 ```
 Start relative 'timestamp' (RTS) logging.
 All subsequent log messages from this log
 instance will have an "_rts" tag inserted whose value is the time
-in milliseconds relative to this call, for example "_rts:293".
+in milliseconds relative to this call, for example "_rts: 293".
 This tag will be inserted
 only for `Log` instance `log2`, not `log1`.
 ```Java
 log2.startRTS();